 “Rosie Becomes a Warrior” is a childhood “nightmare” that I’ve turned into a dream.
 Having type 1 diabetes isn’t a dreamy experience.
 It can be frightening, overwhelming, and difficult to grasp.

-And, until there is a cure, I aspire to tell more lighthearted and uplifting stories to help you and your child navigate every phase of this life with T1D realistically and hands-on.
-There is an authentic and wonderfully unparalleled sense of community, friendship, and support among the Type 1 diabetes community.
+And, until there is a cure, I aspire to tell more lighthearted and uplifting stories to help you and your child navigate every phase of this life with type 1 diabetes (T1D) realistically and hands-on.
+There is an authentic and wonderfully unparalleled sense of community, friendship and support among the type 1 diabetes community.
 I dedicate myself to being a driving factor of that mantra through expanding the “Rosie Becomes a Warrior” series as I go and grow for everyone managing type 1 diabetes who is looking for more support and comfort.